BigQuery Day

 Can I ask questions during the event?

 Yes.
-You’ll be able to submit questions during sessions and panels, and we’ll run live Q&A segments.
+Live attendees were able to submit questions during sessions and panels, and we ran live Q&A segments.

-Do I need to be a BigQuery expert to attend?
+Do I need to be a BigQuery expert to watch?

 No, but the content is aimed at teams operating BigQuery at scale.
 If you manage BigQuery outcomes for your org, you'll get the most value.

 Yes.
-Share the registration link with teammates, managers, and anyone in your org who cares about BigQuery outcomes.
+Share this page with teammates, managers, and anyone in your org who cares about BigQuery outcomes.
 The content works for both practitioners and the leaders asking them hard questions.

 Want to learn more about Eon and Google Cloud?